Sunday, May 30, 2021

 Gygax describes how to economically develop cities, by focusing on the services that the players need first.
 This is spot on.
 To then bring the city alive, pick some city adventures, and put them in there, so the players will get to know the place through adventuring.
 It becomes more than a rest and recuperation area between dungeon or wilderness sorties.
 When you play for a long time in the city, additional adventures and their associated NPCs and factions will make the city come alive.

 Gary reported that as much play happened in the city as in the dungeon, and players loved it, but unfortunately, no detail was given about the nature of the adventures there.
-From the stories about the striped mages tower, the player-run green dragon in or henchman agency (that spied for the player for valuable dungeon looting opportunities), it seems as much of the city intrigue and action was created by the various players and play groups, with the DM playing along, as by the DM himself.
+From the stories about the striped mage's tower, the player-run Green Dragon Inn or henchman agency (that spied for the player for valuable dungeon looting opportunities), it seems as much of the city intrigue and action was created by the various players and play groups, with the DM playing along, as by the DM himself.

 City Description

 Don't waste a lot of time on describing the city in detail.
-You will need factions later on if you want adventures to develop there.
-Initially, that is of no interest to the players.
-They just want to:
+You may need factions later on if you want adventures to develop there, but nitially, the players just want to:

 1. Safely sleep, eat and drink